All weekend I’ve been itching to write about telegram-cli, a command-line interface to the Telegram messaging service.

 Telegram-CLI rather helpfully supports tab completion.
 If you’re the sort of person who regularly forget commands, or simple like to speed up your workflow, you only need to remember the first few characters of any command, and the tab key will do the rest.

-Features that aren’t supported in telegram-cli include stickers, emoji, custom backgrounds, and other visual fluff.
+Features that aren’t supported in telegram-cli include stickers, emoji, custom backgrounds, voice messages, and other visual fluff.

 How To Install Telegram CLI on Ubuntu

-If you’re running Ubuntu 16.04 LTS or Ubuntu 16.10 you can install telegram-cli through the Snap store by searching for ‘telegram-cli’ in the Ubuntu Software app or running:
+If you’re running Ubuntu 16.04 LTS or later can install telegram-cli through the Snap store by searching for ‘telegram-cli’ in the Ubuntu Software app or running:

 sudo snap install telegram-cli